vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-dbpedia-lookup/README.md

 },
 ```

-This configures the proxy interceptor, whose task is intercepting requests to some services and rewrite them so that they are redirected to a proxy service.
+This configures the proxy interceptor, whose task is intercepting requests to services not supporting CORS, like DBPedia, and rewrite them so that they are redirected to the proxy service endpoint shown above under (1).
 Using a proxy bypasses the issues of browsers in consuming services not providing support for CORS or JSONP.